Skip to content

 The compiled workflow will have additional prompting describing that, to create comments, it should write the comment content to a special file.

-Adding add-issue-label: to the safe-outputs: section of your workflow declares that the workflow should conclude with adding labels to the current issue or pull request based on the coding agent’s analysis.
+Adding add-labels: to the safe-outputs: section of your workflow declares that the workflow should conclude with adding labels to issues or pull requests based on the coding agent’s analysis.
+By default, labels are added to the triggering issue, pull request or discussion, but this can be configured using the target option.

 safe-outputs: